Archive How to Put Parental Control on Kindle

 1. Swipe down from the top of the screen > “All Settings” > “Parental Controls”

-2. Choose a 4-digit PIN code and remember it since it’s the only layer of defense between your child and inappropriate content
+2. Choose a 4-digit PIN code and remember it since this parental control password is the only layer of defense between your child and inappropriate content

 3. Restrict access to the features provided, like the ability to make purchases